Trip Report: September 2010

-This page provides a brief report of our hike up Elk Creek along the Colorado Trail in the Weminuche Wilderness in southwestern Colorado.
+This page contains a brief report of our hike up Elk Creek along the Colorado Trail in the Weminuche Wilderness in southwestern Colorado.

 - See the sidebar for llama info, equipment suggestions, menus, maps, guidebook excerpts, & weather info.